duartegroup/autodE/doc/citation.rst

 Citation
 ========

-If **autodE** is used in a published work please consider citiing the `paper <https://doi.org/10.1002/anie.202011941>`_ alongside all the methods used.
+If **autodE** is used in a published work please consider citing the `paper <https://doi.org/10.1002/anie.202011941>`_ alongside all the methods used.

 .. note::